 The description should be easily understood by the reviewers without having to review additional material.
 Acronyms should be written in longhand on the first occurrence.
 Make sure that URLs are accurate.
 Use the APA style guide for citations.

 Each description must clearly indicate how conference participants will benefit from the presentation and how they may apply the knowledge gained from it.

 The following list is intended to provide guidance with planning your proposal.
 The formats are not intended to be exclusive, and indeed, may overlap with one another.

 All presentations will be delivered in a live, real-time format.
 A session will be removed from the conference program when this is not possible.

 Pre-conference activity.
-Similar to workshop (see below), this event is held during the pre-conference.
+Similar to a workshop (see below), this event is held during the pre-conference.
 Live sessions are held during the pre-conference that provide participants with an opportunity to learn new concepts, increase their skill for using relevant technologies in teaching and learning, or collaborate to produce a product such as a white paper or other publication.
 Details will be arranged pending the nature of the proposal.

 Forum.
 A live, 20-minute (brief) or 45-minute (full) interactive session that may be accompanied by slides, web tours, a shared whiteboard, or multimedia, including audio and video segments.
 Generally, visual aids and multimedia components will be delivered from a server while the audio component is broadcast.

 Forums should engage the audience in a highly interactive manner.
 Participants interact with the presenter through available tools such as a whiteboard, text messaging, voice, and polling.
 DO NOT give a lecture.